Table of Contents

 There are serious long-term effects of cocaine use.
 Cocaine can damage the heart muscle as well as cause an enlarged heart.
 This can result in heart attacks or heart rhythm problems.
-Kidney damage is also an affect of cocaine abuse.
+Kidney damage is also an effect of cocaine abuse.
 Also, damage to the cartilage inside the nose can become severe.
-In extreme cases the structure of the nose must be surgically restored.
+In extreme cases, the structure of the nose must be surgically restored.

 Mental health issues are also linked with cocaine addiction.
 The most common mental health disorders linked to cocaine are anxiety and depression.
 Suicidality is very common in those who struggle with cocaine-related depression.